FaranGreens/interview_questions/JS.md

 ## Higher order function

-a function which takes a function as an argument or returns a function is known as higher order function.
+a function which takes a function as an argument or returns a function as value is known as higher order function.

 ## Callbacks
+a callback is a function that is passed as an argument to another function and is executed when that function has completed its operation.

 ### Callback hell